RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription.md

 * `networking_vpc_id` - (Optional) Either an existing VPC Id (already exists in the specific region) or create a new VPC (if no VPC is specified).
 VPC Identifier must be in a valid format (for example: ‘vpc-0125be68a4986384ad’) and existing within the hosting account.
 * `preferred_availability_zones` - (Required) Availability zones deployment preferences (for the selected provider & region).
-If multiple_availability_zones is set to 'true', you must select three availability zones from the list.
+If multiple_availability_zones is set to 'true', select three availability zones from the list.
+If you don't want to specify preferred avaialbility zones, set this attribute to an empty list ('[]').

 ~> **Note:** The preferred_availability_zones parameter is required for Terraform, but is optional within the Redis Enterprise Cloud UI.
 This difference in behaviour is to guarantee that a plan after an apply does not generate differences.
 In AWS Redis internal cloud account, please set the zone IDs (for example: `["use-az2", "use-az3", "use-az5"]`).